Community Builders Group

+Community Builders Group is a non-profit organization based in Vancouver, British Columbia, that provides supportive housing, services, and opportunities for individuals experiencing homelessness.

 History

 Community Builders Group was registered as a Canadian charity in 1983 and subsequently incorporated under the Society Act of British Columbia.

-Philanthropic investments by the entrepreneurs enabled the purchase of two supportive housing centers in Vancouver, Canada (Jubilee Rooms on Main and Dodson Rooms on Hastings).
-Between 2002 and 2016, a total of 12 housing centers, supporting 800 persons, were added to the Community Builders network in Vancouver.
-Three new organizations (Anhart Foundation, Community Builders Foundation and Simpson Society) were established between 2012 and 2016 in order to support the growing number of housing centers and social employment businesses.
+Philanthropic investments allowed the group to purchase two supportive housing centres in Vancouver, Canada: the Jubilee Rooms on Main Street and the Dodson Rooms on Hastings.
+Between 2002 and 2016, a total of 12 housing centres, supporting 800 persons, were added to the Community Builders network in Vancouver.
+Between 2012 and 2016, three new organizations (Anhart Foundation, Community Builders Foundation and Simpson Society) were established in order to support the growing number of housing centres and social employment businesses.

 In 2005, Human Resources and Skills Development Canada, Anhart Holdings Ltd. and Community Builders Group sponsored a research project to determine the effects of best practices in privately owned rooming houses on persons at risk to homelessness.

-Community Builders has received funding from the Homelessness Partnering Strategy since 2008 and became a member of the Canadian International Development Agency in 2009.
+In 2008, Community Builders began receiving funding from the Homelessness Partnering Strategy; the organization became a member of the Canadian International Development Agency in 2009.

+In late 2024 and 2025, Community Builders Group expanded its operations in Vancouver's downtown core, assuming management of the Gastown Hotel (December 2024) and The Luugat (September 2025).
+During this period, the organization's planned projects faced regional policy shifts, including the City of Vancouver's February 2025 proposal to pause the development of new supportive housing units.
+This motion affected a scheduled 64-unit development overseen by the group.
+Additionally, the group continued development on the East Keith Road project in North Vancouver, a 60-unit site focusing on complex care housing.

 Operational activities

-Supportive Housing
+Supportive housing

-In Vancouver's Downtown Eastside, Community Builders operates 12 privately owned rooming houses that provide safe and supportive housing for 800 persons.
-The endeavor is coordinated by tenant support workers and utilizes a bottom-up approach to building management.
-A tenant-based "elders" team offers peer support and regulates tenant affairs.
-The low income and supportive housing centers are self-organizing and self-sustaining communities that promote best practices.
+As of 2026, Community Builders operates sixteen buildings with over 1,000 beds across the Lower Mainland, including shelters, supportive and affordable housing.
+Fifteen of the buildings are located in Vancouver, while one is located in Richmond.
+Operations are coordinated by tenant support workers, and the organization uses a bottom-up approach to building management, with a tenant-based "elders" team that offers peer support and regulates tenant affairs.
 The initiative is supported by public and private capital investments, and is assisted by community volunteers and innovative social services providers.
 Outcomes of Community Builders supportive housing efforts include a reduction in the risk factors that lead to homelessness (untreated mental illness and substance abuse) and a recidivism rate (return to homelessness) of less than 5%.